If you are using a radio shack scanner, you can get too much

 ground contacts were quite dirty and limited the reception.

-Many have decided to just switch to
+Many decided to just switch to

 MPSCS digital to have the interoperability with other agencies.
 Seen